American Jewish Joint Distribution Committee: History

+The plea found concerned ears in the U.S. A month later, $50,000 was raised through the efforts of what was intended to be an ad hoc and temporary collective of three existing religious and secular Jewish organizations: the American Jewish Relief Committee, the Central Committee for the Relief of Jews Suffering Through the War, and People's Relief Committee.

+A greater crisis arose in 1915 when the Jewish communities of the Pale of Settlement in Russia became caught up in the fighting along the Eastern Front.
+Under the leadership of Judah Magnes, the Committee was able to raise another five million dollars by the end of the year.
+Following the Russian Civil War, the Committee was one of only two organizations left in America sending aid to combat the Russian famine of 1921–1922.

-The Joint Distribution Committee finances programs to assist impoverished Jews in the former Soviet Union and Central and Eastern Europe, providing food, medicine, home care, and other critical aid to elderly Jews and children in need.
-The JDC also enables small Jewish populations in Latin American, African, and Asian countries to maintain essential social services and help ensure a Jewish future for their youth and youth to come.
+The Joint Distribution Committee finances programs to assist impoverished Jews in the former Soviet Union, Central and Eastern Europe, providing food, medicine, home care, and other critical aid to elderly Jews and children in need.
+The JDC also enables small Jewish populations in Latin America, Africa, and Asia to maintain essential social services and help ensure a Jewish future for their youth and posterity.
 In Israel, JDC responds to crisis-related needs while helping to improve services to the elderly, children and youth, new immigrants, the disabled, and other vulnerable populations.

-In the spirit of tikkun olam, a Hebrew phrase referring to the moral responsibility to repair the world and alleviate suffering, the JDC has contributed funding and expertise in humanitarian crises such as the 2004 Indian Ocean tsunami, the Myanmar cyclone of 2008, the genocide in Darfur, the escalating violence in Georgia and the 2011 Tōhoku earthquake and tsunami.
+In the spirit of tikkun olam, a Hebrew phrase used by social justice activists to refer to a moral responsibility to repair the world and alleviate suffering, the JDC has contributed funding and expertise in humanitarian crises such as the 2004 Indian Ocean earthquake and tsunami, Cyclone Nargis, the Darfur genocide, the escalating violence in Georgia and the 2011 Tōhoku earthquake and tsunami.

-When millions of Jews in Eastern Europe and Palestine faced starvation in the wake of the First World War, JDC fed the hungry, provided medical care to the ailing, and supported programs to help stabilize the region's fragile economy.

-With the rise of Hitler's Nazi regime, JDC supported efforts that enabled 110,000 Jews to leave Germany prior to 1939.

-After the establishment of the state of Israel, JDC supported tens of thousands of Jews as they made the difficult transition from refugee status to citizenship.